Group actions with commensurated subsets, wallings and cubings: Commensurating actions and other properties

 \section{Commensurating actions and other properties}

-If $G$ is a group, we say that a function $G\to\R$ is cardinal definite\footnote{The terminology ``cardinal definite" is in analogy with the notion of measure definite function introduced by Robertson and Steger \cite{RS}, where discrete set with the counting measure are replaced by general measure spaces.} if there exists a $G$-set $X$ and a $G$-commensurated subset $M\subset X$ such that $f(g)=\ell_M(g)=\#(M\tu gM)$ for all $g\in G$.
-When $G$ is topological, we require, in addition, that $G$ is a continuous discrete $G$-set and $M$ has an open stabilizer.
-That is, the pointwise stabilizers of elements of $x$ are open subgroup, and the stabilizer of $M$ is open.
-We actually check (Lemma \ref{lemcd}) that $f$ is cardinal definite on the topological group $G$, if and only if it is a continuous function and is cardinal definite as function on $G^\delta$, which denotes $G$ endowed with the discrete topology.
+If $G$ is a group, we say that a function $G\to\R$ is cardinal definite\footnote{The terminology ``cardinal definite" is in analogy with the notion of measure definite function introduced by Robertson and Steger \cite{RS}, where discrete sets with the counting measure are replaced by general measure spaces.} if there exists a $G$-set $X$ and a $G$-commensurated subset $M\subset X$ such that $f(g)=\ell_M(g)=\#(M\tu gM)$ for all $g\in G$.
+When $G$ is a topological group, we require, in addition, that $X$ is a continuous discrete $G$-set (i.e., stabilizers of points are open subgroups of $G$) and $M$ has an open stabilizer.
+We actually check (Lemma \ref{lemcd}) that $f$ is cardinal definite on the topological group $G$, if and only if it is a continuous function on $G$ and is cardinal definite as function on $G^\delta$, which denotes $G$ endowed with the discrete topology.